 - Eye injuries

-Dog attacks may also cause injuries even if the injured person was not bit.
-For example, if someone was knocked to the ground by a dog, they may sustain a traumatic brain injury or back injury.
+Dog attacks may also cause injuries even if the dog did not bite the injured person.
+For example, if someone was knocked to the ground by a dog, they may sustain a concussion or back injury.

 Psychological Harm May Be as Severe as Physical Injuries

-Dog attacks often have a profound psychological impact on the victim as well.
+Dog attacks often have a profound psychological impact on the victim.
 Many dog bite victims develop post-traumatic stress disorder (PTSD).
 Mayo Clinic reports that PTSD is characterized by symptoms including: